Are You a Passenger Injured in an Accident at Sea?

 An experienced maritime injury attorney can help ensure that injured passengers do not miss the opportunity to obtain the compensation they deserve.
 If you have been injured on a ferry boat, cruise ship, yacht, sailboat, excursion raft, pleasure boat or any other type of vessel, please contact the maritime attorneys at Latti & Anderson LLP.We have more than 50 years representing passengers hurt nationwide due to the negligent actions or inactions of boat owners and their crew.

-However, vessel owners and operators can change that time period for you to file suit and also require you to provide notice, and that time period is usually much less than three years.
+- Determine Statute of Limitations - Generally, under maritime law, the statute of limitations for passengers injured at sea to file a lawsuit is three years.
+If a claim is not brought within that time you are barred from bringing it in the future.However, vessel owners and operators can change that time period for you to file suit and also require you to provide notice, and that time period is usually much less than three years.
 This changed time period is stated on the ticket when you purchased your trip.
 Unfortunately, the courts have upheld these deadlines and their application to passengers.

 - Provide a written notice to the owner of the vessel, the operator or an agent of the vessel that they intend to bring a claim for the injury

-With these tight timeframes and because the deadlines are different depending on your ticket, you must speak with an experienced maritime injury attorney as soon as you are able to do so.
+However, these timeframes to file written notice and injury lawsuit do not apply to all passengers and it is important to determine if they do.
+With these tight timeframes and because the conditions are different depending on your ticket, you must speak with an experienced maritime injury attorney as soon as you are able to do so.
 If, on the other hand, the vessel did not give you a ticket, you have to protect your rights differently and the typical three-year statute of limitations may or may not apply.
 Consult with legal counsel to make sure you do not miss your window to file a written notice and claim.

 If you do not provide notice of your intent to sue within the proper time, you will not be able to sue.
 If you do provide notice but fail to file your lawsuit within the proper time, your lawsuit will be thrown out and you will miss an opportunity to receive any type of damages.

 The maritime attorneys at Latti & Anderson LLP have over 50 years of maritime law experience helping passengers injured on cruise ships, ferry boats, whale watch boats and sport fishing trips nationwide.
 Our attorneys can make sure your suit is filed correctly and on time, so you do not miss your chance to recover compensation for your injuries.
-We serve clients all over the nation – call us today at 1 (800) 392-6072 to tell our attorneys about your case.
+We serve clients all over the nation – call us today at (800) 392-6072 to tell our attorneys about your case.